 Looking at Homes Before You Have a Mortgage

-A third mistake to avoid is looking at homes before you have a mortgage.
+A third mistake to avoid as first time home buyers is looking at homes before you have a mortgage.
 It may be tempting to start looking for houses, but if you don’t have a budget determined, you will have difficulty affirming to the buyer that you’ll be able to pay for the house.
 Looking at homes before you have the mortgage is like looking for Christmas presents without your wallet.
 You might find something you love, but you won’t be able to pay for it because you don’t know how much money you have to work with.

 Before you buy your first home, take time to learn about mortgages.
 That way, you can make an educated decision as you look for houses so that you can buy the house of your dreams.